 There should be at least two wires coming out of the fixture: a white (neutral) wire and a black (hot) wire.
 In this case, the two were conjoined and covered with protective plastic.
 Although they look identical, one wire has a ridge that you can feel with your finger.
 This is the white wire.

 3. Separate the wires a little ways, then use the wire stripper to expose roughly an inch of bare wire on each end.
 If you don't have a wire stripper, gently cut the plastic all around the wire with a knife, then strip it off manually.

 4. Next, attach the wires protruding from the ceiling box to the wires on your light fixture.
 Notice that the ceiling has a black and a white wire as well.
 The third copper colored wire is the ground wire.

 Twist the exposed parts of the white wires together clockwise, then screw the wire nut onto the ends.
 Do the same with the black ones.
 Note: you might need help holding the light fixture up while you do this step.
-The ground wire just hangs out like an awkward third wheel.
-As long as it has a wire nut, you can ignore it.
+Loop the exposed part of the copper ground wire around the green screw on the mounting bracket of the light fixture, then tighten it into place.

 5. Tuck all the wires neatly into the ceiling box, then screw the fixture's mounting bracket into the ceiling box, according to the instructions.
 Once you test it out and see it's working properly, you are done!

 • Sometimes wires from the ceiling box attach directly to the metal part of the ceiling light, instead of to corresponding wires.
 If so, wrap the black wire around the brass screw, and the white around the silver screw.

 • The ground wire is sometimes green instead of copper.